MobaHinted/client/readme.md

 particularly in-depth player tags or data-syncing of Porofessor, but it does have easy to understand information of every type you could want in a clean and concise format, as well as all the overlays those other clients have AND more that they don't.
+Additionally, big focuses of this project are the addition of features we haven't seen in league clients before: champion pool data being used in pre-game, and performance with friends - both in depth data about this and using that data alongside your champion pool to give better matchup data.

 ## Status